Let's define networking in a nutshell: it's a business and personal marketing tool that will deliver your overall business and marketing strategy.

 - Most people see attending events or playing golf as the only way to network.
 Get creative with how you meet up with people.

-- Many companies think if they send out everyone to network this is effective.
+- Many companies think the more people they send out everyone to network, the better.
 Sending out an unwilling person can do serious damage to your brand and business.

 - Most people think networking is just another word for selling.
 So very, very wrong.
 It should lead you to a sale, but the only thing you have to sell in the first instance is YOU.